Jenny Borlase

 Jenny Borlase OAM, also known as Jenny Kennett, is a former Australia netball international.
 Between 1989 and 1999 she made 70 senior appearances for Australia.
 She was a member of the Australia teams that won gold medals at the 1991, 1995 and 1999 World Netball Championships, the 1993 World Games and the 1998 Commonwealth Games.
 At club level, Borlase played for Garville in both the South Australia state league and the Mobil Superleague and for Adelaide Ravens and Melbourne Kestrels in the Commonwealth Bank Trophy league.
 She also represented South Australia.
 Borlase was awarded the Medal of the Order of Australia in 1992.
 After retiring as a player, Borlase has remained involved in netball as both an administrator and coach.

 Early life and family

 Borlase is originally from the Eyre Peninsula.
 She is married to Darryl Borlase, a former Australian rules footballer.
+The couple have three children, including footballer James Borlase and basketball player Isobel Borlase.

 Playing career

 Early years

 In her youth, Borlase, then known as Jenny Kennett played for Eyre Academy.
 In 1983 she was a member of the Cummins Kapinnie Cougars team that won an A grade premiership in the Great Flinders Football Netball League.